warbe-maker/warbe-maker.github.io/_posts/2020-09-23-Error-Number-and-Error-Source.markdown

 layout: post
 title: Err.Number, vbObjectError, and Err.Source
 subtitle: Error numbers and error source in VBA projects

 ---
-<small>All aspects of this post are part of  the public [Common VBA Error Handler](https://github.com/warbe-maker/Common-VBA-Error-Handler)</small>.
+<small>All aspects of this post are part of the [Common VBA Error Handler](https://warbe-maker.github.io/vba/common/2020/11/07/Comprehensive-Common-VBA-Error-Handler.html)</small>

 ### vbObjectError and Err.Number
 - Microsoft documentation says, the error number raised by means of ```Err.Raise``` should be the sum of n +  [_vbObjectError_](<https://docs.microsoft.com/en-us/dotnet/api/microsoft.visualbasic.constants.vbobjecterror?view=netcore-3.1>) in order to avoid conflicts with  is a _VB Runtime Error_.
 I call such an error an _Application Error_